-An FHS faculty member who has agreed to serve as the applicant's senior supervisor must be identified prior to submitting an application for admission.
-Applicants who do not have a confirmed senior supervisor at the application deadline will not be considered.
+An FHS faculty member who has agreed to serve as the applicant's supervisor must be identified prior to submitting an application for admission.
+Applicants who do not have a confirmed supervisor at the application deadline will not be considered.

 This program consists of course work, a comprehensive exam and thesis proposal, research, and a thesis for a minimum of 24 units.